migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L05.md

 (answers on lesson)

-... ⮚ Emptied Himself

-... ⮚ Took on the form of a bondservant

-... ⮚ Made in the likeness of a man

 Q. This event of God becoming a man - what was it called?

-...
-The incarnation or Kenosis

 Q. Why was the incarnation so humiliating?

-...
-Christ gave up His glory

-...
-He came knowing He would die a disgraceful death

 **b.
 Despised of men** - Isaiah 53:3 (LESSON, pg.
 36, II.B)